UyenDinh171/CS295P-Team02-Winter2022/README.md

 - A chatbot that can understand users’ questions and provide corresponding replies.
 - Recommend restaurants and movie theatres based on users’ preferences.

+### How the program work
+- Create a grammar syntax for the user inputs, then using CYK algorithm to parse the input data to the tree.
+- Using recommendation and go through the tree to know what the user asking for, then give the right answer for the user base on the given chatbot data.

 ### Work done
 - CYK Algorithm
 - UI Design